geezAAiT/addisTeller/README.md

-For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference. the app is designed  to ease the public transport problem in addis ababa by sharing whether there is available transport or not,whether there are closed roads or not by sharing current information.

+ ##Group Members          ##ID
+Amanuel Ewnetu       ATR/8353/10
+Benyam Zenebe        ATR/4788/10
+Fikir Muluken        ATR/2411/10
+Natnael Teferi       ATR/8648/10
+Sinishaw Tadele      ATR/9486/10